crowelab/clonomatch/README.md

 }
 ```

-### 5. Run setup scripts
+### 5. Run setup script
-Included with ClonoMatch are scripts to ease the setup process
+##### NOTE: This process can take a very VERY long time.
+Our database of over 800 million sequences took over 6 hours to run
+Included with ClonoMatch is a script to build the clonotype files and BLAST databases automatically, based on the configuration in the conf/clonomatch.json file.
+The script is ran with the command

 ```
 npm run setup
-npm run build
 ```

-## Running in Development and Production Environments
+### 6. Running in Development and Production Environments

-### Development
+#### Development

-### Production
+#### Production